jszlek/MODEL_INTERPRETATION/README.md

 # MODEL_INTERPRETATION
-model interpretation repo
+A model interpretation repo.
-tpot and h2o functionality
+The script interprets tpot and h2o models.
-shap and dalex
+It has shap, dalex and internal h2o interpretation methods implemented.

+Please modify `config.ini` and start `model_interpretation.py` script.